Droxz416/zenon-developer-commons/docs/architecture/bounded-verification-boundries.md

 6. Prohibited Deployment Classes

-The architecture must not be used for applications requiring:
+This architecture must not be used for applications requiring:
 	•	Proof of specific transaction execution
 	•	Financial safety dependent on canonical history
 	•	Multi-party or multi-verifier agreement
 	•	Censorship resistance as a security property
-	•	Global state invariants without trusted enforcement
+	•	Enforcement of global state invariants without trusted mechanisms

 Examples include bridges, exchanges, voting systems, notarization, and consensus-critical protocols.